-Getting a new client, registering users, site logging, or collecting feedback all these activities require forms.
+Getting a new client, registering users, site logging, or collecting feedback are all activities that require forms.
 A renowned UX designer Julie Grundy says web forms are the linchpin of web interactions.
 Forms are an integral part of designing and business requirements for collecting the required information, but ignoring forms is convenient, and this ignorance can be a most expensive blunder for your company.

 - Well-known American online travel Expedia Group lost $12 million because of incomplete financial transactions.
 The bank name, confused with a UI field named “company”, was a reason for an incomplete transaction.
 Credit card processing failed while checking the address of the cardholder and the form field.
 After research, designers deleted the optional field “company”, allowing Expedia to gain $12 million profit annually.

-- Another well-known example is the John S. McCain accident, where a poorly designed checkbox of the touchscreen made the crew lose control over their ship and collide with the Liberian tanker.
+- Another well-known example is the John S. McCain accident, where a poorly designed checkbox of the touchscreen made the crew lose control of their ship and collide with the Liberian tanker.
 This accident resulted in ten sailors with an added financial loss of $100 million.

-Usually, the UX designers would not accept these as mistakes, plus the tester too conveniently forgot to point out, these mistakes have caused the companies financially.
+Usually, the UX designers would not accept these as mistakes, plus the tester too conveniently forgot to point out, that these mistakes have caused the companies financially.

 Here are some preliminary questions to be asked before designing a form.

 Forms are to collect data from clients or customers.
 Before implementing a web form, one must ask if you require it or use an alternative way to gather the needed data.
 For example, support for Facebook or Google login instead of registering to your site.

 - Do we need the data requested by the form?

 Sometimes the forms may require the user to add critical information that might go wrong.
 So as you design, see if you can fetch the required details automatically on the form.
 For example, retrieve the credit card details as the user enters their ID details.